TNamdarian/seven-terraces/README.md

 ## **UX**
 ### **User Persona**
 This website project will target users who are interested in viewing and sharing information about property deals.
 The priority focus is on providing an easy to navigate and responsive website that allows users to be a part of a community with a collection of properties.
+Most pages except "View property", "Add property" and "Edit proeprty" use parallax feature to make the site more visually appealing.
+As these three pages content heavy, parallax feature has been excluded for them.

 ### **User Goals**
 - View featured **properties posts per month** created by the admin;